breagen/MachSuite/index.md

 ### <a name="usage"></a>Compiling and Running MachSuite

-To compile, just run `make`!
+To compile, just run `make`.
 There is a top-level Makefile which will recursively invoke the ones in each benchmark subdirectory.
 You can also use this makefile to run all the MachSuite benchmarks at once using `make run`.

 If you prefer to do it piecewise, each benchmark can be invoked using the same command line: